Lucien98/prover/experiment/tches2025_1/README.md

 ```

-From the output, we can see that the leakage reported in the paper is the only leakage of this implementation.
+From the output, we can see that the leakage reported in our paper is the only leakage of this implementation.
 For more details about the leakage, please refer to the README of [SynLowRandomMasking](https://github.com/Lucien98/SynLowRandomMasking)<sup><a href="#ref6">[6]</a></sup> and our paper.

 **Leakage under standard probing model**